rhinopotamus/rhinopotamus.github.io/_posts/2024-02-21-gpas-are-weird.md

 [^1]: The center of mass of a system of point masses in one dimension.
 If you don't want to say a bunch of physics words about net torque, you can instead think of this as a weighted average of the locations of the masses with weights given by each mass.

 [^2]: Scare quotes because this word is doing some heavy lifting: there are some differences here depending on the particulars of school policy.
 Some schools like mine allow for a D- with a grade point value of 0.7; others do not.
 Some schools allow for an A+ with a grade point value of 4.3; others like mine do not.
-I'm ignoring these subtleties in favor of pointing out a more obvious problem.
+I'm ignoring these subtleties in favor of pointing out a more fundamental problem.

 [^3]: Of course we immediately run into an issue that thirds don't have nice decimal equivalents, and we thus round to the nearest tenth; in practice this means that we round up for minus grades and down for plus grades.
 We run into a similar issue in the percentage table.
-This is also a problem, but it's not the biggest one.
+This is also a problem, but it's not the fundamental one.

 [^4]: Even *scarier* scare quotes here because this word is doing even *heavier* lifting.
-Every syllabus author has the prerogative to set their own grading scheme, and lots do, which of course compounds the problem I'm about to articulate.
+Every syllabus author has the prerogative to set their own grading scheme, and lots do, which of course compounds the fundamental problem I'm about to articulate.
 The scheme I'm choosing to examine here is at least quite common; it is in particular the one built by default into Canvas.

 [^5]: Specifically, the arithmetic mean.
 I don't know anybody who is calculating GPA using the geometric mean, and if I did, I would yell at them.